hannahdesmond/mastery-curriculum/chapter5/README.md

 - They both exist in the program world.
 - They both have memory addresses (which is required for both of the above – both have to exist _somewhere_).

-But classes and instances are not the same thing: they're designed for difference purposes:
+But classes and instances are not the same thing, they're designed for different purposes:

 - Class objects produce Instance objects.
 - Instance objects do all sorts of things.